bassrehab/artemis-agents/docs/examples/google-adk.md

         3. Getting results with artemis_get_verdict
            - Retrieve the final jury decision

-        4. Checking safety with artemis_get_safety_report
+        4. Listing debates with artemis_list_debates
-           - Review any safety alerts from the debate
+           - See all active debate sessions

         Always explain what each tool does before using it.
         """,